Cerebral Palsy Symptoms

 Once a child is diagnosed with feeding problems, doctors can take many steps to ensure a child gets proper nutrition.
 These treatments will have different effects, both on your life and on the well-being of your child.
 In some cases, it may be recommended that a child be fed using a feeding tube, and this will have potential positive and negative effects for the child.

-At Renaud Law Group, our lawyers are here to help you explore all the possibilities and put you in touch with resources in British Columbia that may be able to help.
-For experienced compassionate counsel, contact us today for a free consultation.
+At Renaud Law Group, our team is here to help you explore all the possibilities and put you in touch with resources in British Columbia that may be able to help.